NandiSRN/AWS-Devops--Foundation-SRN/05-kubernetes/04-scheduling/README.md

 Handle runtime pressure

-Decide who gets evicted first

-All Kubernetes scheduling logic fits into three logical phases.
+Decide eviction priority

-Kubernetes Scheduler Phases
+Scheduler Phases
 Phase	Responsibility
-Filtering	Which nodes are even allowed
+Filtering	Which nodes are allowed
 Scoring	Which allowed node is best
-Binding / Enforcement	Pod is bound; runtime rules apply
+Binding	Pod is assigned to a node

-Keep this model in your head.
-Everything below maps to one of these phases.

-1️⃣ Node Labels (The Absolute Foundation)
+2. Node Labels
-What Is a Node Label?

-A node label is simple metadata attached to a node.
+Node labels are metadata attached to nodes.

 kubectl label node node-1 disktype=ssd
 kubectl label node node-2 disktype=hdd

-Result:

-node-1 → disktype=ssd

-node-2 → disktype=hdd

-Critical Production Truths
+Key facts:

 Labels do nothing by themselves

-They are only selectors

-The scheduler never invents labels
+Scheduler never creates labels

 Labels must exist before scheduling

-If labels change later, existing pods are not rescheduled
+Existing pods are not rescheduled if labels change

-📌 Think of labels as stickers on machines.
+3. Node Selector

-2️⃣ Node Selector (Simple, Strict, Legacy)
+Node Selector is the simplest scheduling filter.
-What It Is

-A hard filter:

-“This pod MUST run on a node with this label — or never run.”

 spec:
   nodeSelector:
     disktype: ssd

-Scheduler Behavior

-Scheduler scans all nodes

-Removes nodes without disktype=ssd
+Behavior:

+Nodes without the label are discarded

-If zero nodes remain → pod stays Pending forever
+No match → pod remains Pending

-Production Reality
+Limitations:

-❌ No OR logic
+No OR logic

-❌ No weights
+No weights

-❌ No expressions
+No expressions
-❌ No fallback

-✅ Fast
-✅ Predictable

-⚠️ Mostly avoided in modern production
-➡️ Node Affinity replaced it
+Used mainly in small or legacy setups.

-3️⃣ Node Affinity (Real Scheduling Control)
+4. Node Affinity

-Node Affinity = NodeSelector on steroids.
+Node Affinity provides advanced placement control.

-Two types:

-Required → hard rule (filtering)

-Preferred → soft rule (scoring)

-3.1 Required Node Affinity (Hard Gate)
+Required Node Affinity (Hard Rule)
 affinity:
   nodeAffinity:
     requiredDuringSchedulingIgnoredDuringExecution: